110-kenichi/mame/README.md

 *** Changes ***

+2.9.1.0 Supported the SPFM to sound on a real chip for the AY-3-8910.
 2.9.0.2 Temporary fixed OPNA SSG noisy* sound (*Emulation engine only)
         Breaking changed OPNA SSG sound type property.
 2.9.0.1 Fixed unexpected exception while sounding.